-In the 2020 round of 40, the craft grower applicants that receive at least 75% of the points will be eligible to win a craft grower’s license.
 The licenses will be awarded first to the highest-scoring applicants, then down the line until all licenses have been awarded.
 Therefore, getting the maximum points available in every section of the licensing process is very important & our Illinois cannabis lawyers have done this before.

-What is an Illinois Craft Grower License for Cannabis?
+How much cannabis can an Illinois Craft Grower License grow?

 Illinois Craft Grower Licenses Application Information

 The State of Illinois was taking questions from applicants for Craft Grower licenses.